khayal-ai/ScrollSense/README.md

 The search explored different combinations of:

-- Learning rate.
+- Learning rate
-- Maximum tree depth.
+- Maximum tree depth
-- Number of estimators.
+- Number of estimators

 The objective was to identify a better-performing configuration while maintaining a proper separation between training and test data.

 ---

 ## Explainable AI

 SHAP (SHapley Additive exPlanations) was used to make the model's predictions more interpretable.